-After you globally enable RMON2, you enable monitoring for individual devices.
-You identify the network hosts for the system to monitor with a manual configuration on the interfaces you want to monitor.
+After you globally enable RMON2, enable monitoring for individual devices.
+Identify the network hosts for the system to monitor with a manual configuration on the interfaces you want to monitor.

 The RMON2 feature monitors a list of predefined protocols.
-The system begins to collect protocol statistics immediately after you turn on RMON.
+The system begins to collect protocol statistics immediately after you enable RMON.